mrparvinsmith/flask-tutorial/README.md

 	- To stop running virtualenv just type `deactivate` in your terminal
-- Make a file called hello.py and put this code in it:
+- To test, let's make a file called hello.py and put this code in it:

 		from flask import Flask
 		app = Flask(__name__)